-Renegade Studios is adapting the film, based on Bret Easton Ellis' 1991 novel, to a board game based on the black comedy horror film American Psycho.
+Renegade Studios is adapting the film, which is based on Bret Easton Ellis' 1991 novel, to a board game based on the black comedy horror film American Psycho.
 Especially atmospheric: Christian Bale also lends his face to the main character Patrick Bateman in the analogue game project.

 As a film, American Psycho is as weird as it is outstanding, but despite its darkly humorous undertones it is not for the faint of heart.
 The film follows Patrick Bateman, a New York investment banker in the late XNUMXs trying to navigate his life as an elite.
 This sometimes works poorly or not at all - often with serious consequences for his colleagues.
 Now Renegade Studios is turning the idea into a board game.